 See Sched in Action

 This guide will help you decide which privacy controls will work best for your event.
-You will find them on the Settings tab.
+You will find them on the Settings tab from the Control Panel of your event.

-By default, attendees can create their own account.
+By default, attendees can create their own accounts.

 If you want to manually invite each person and prevent attendees from creating their own accounts, set your event to “Public event with invite-only login.”